Condylarthra: Evolutionary history

-The disappearance of the dinosaurs opened up an ecological niche for large mammalian herbivores.
+The disappearance of the non-avian dinosaurs opened up an ecological niche for large mammalian herbivores.
 Some condylarths evolved to fill the niche, while others remained insectivorous.
 This may explain, in part, the tremendous evolutionary radiation of the condylarths that we can observe throughout the Paleocene, resulting in the different groups of ungulates (or "hoofed mammals") that form the dominant herbivores in most Cenozoic animal communities on land, except on the island continent of Australia.

-Among recent mammals, Paenungulata (hyraxes, elephants, and sea cows), Perissodactyla (horses, rhinoceroses, and tapirs), Artiodactyla (pigs, deer, antelope, cows, camels, hippos, and their relatives), Cetacea (whales), and Tubulidentata (aardvarks) are traditionally regarded as members of the Ungulata.
+Among recent mammals, Paenungulata (hyraxes, elephants, and sea cows), Perissodactyla (horses, rhinoceroses, and tapirs), Artiodactyla (pigs, deer, antelope, cows, camels, hippos, and their relatives), Cetacea (whales), and Tubulidentata (aardvarks) are traditionally regarded as members of the Euungulata.
 Besides these, several extinct animals also belong to this group, especially the endemic South American orders of ungulates, (Meridiungulata).
-Although many ungulates have hooves, this feature does not define the Ungulata.
+Although many ungulates have hooves, this feature does not define the Euungulata.
 Indeed, some condylarths had small hooves on their feet, but the most primitive forms are clawed.

 Recent molecular and DNA research has reorganised the picture of mammalian evolution.
 Paenungulates and tubulidentates are seen as afrotherians, and no longer seen as closely related to the laurasiatherian perissodactyls, artiodactyls, and cetaceans, implying that hooves were acquired independently (i.e. were analogous) by at least two different mammalian lineages, once in the Afrotheria and once in the Laurasiatheria.
 Condylarthra itself, therefore, is polyphyletic: the several condylarth groups are not closely related to each other at all.
 Indeed, Condylarthra is sometimes regarded as a 'wastebasket' taxon.
 True relationships remain in many cases unresolved.

 In addition to meridiungulates and living ungulates, a condylarthran ancestry has been proposed for several other extinct groups of mammals, including Mesonychia and Dinocerata.